IGME-202-2221/project-2-tangj07/README.md

 - _List all the ways this agent can transition to this state_ This is their base state so the state they will begin in.
+They do have a small detection circle so they can lose sight of sheep which makes them go back to wander.

 ### _State 2 Name_
 Catching Prey State